niceyeti/tutornetes/README.md

 | *go_app/src* |  The source code for an extremely simple golang webapp; basically a dockerfile and a few dummy endpoints. |

 ## Pre-reqs
-Install docker, k3d, helm, tilt, and kubescape (optional).
+Install docker, k3d, helm, tilt, kubescape (optional), and istio (if used).
 See version_info.txt for versions.

-## Updating and Maintenance
-* Updating k3d: after updating k3d and k3s, run `k3d config migrate k3d_config.yaml new_config.yaml` and review the new config, then commit it.
-The migration code itself can be reviewed in the k3d repo.

 ## Basic Workflow
 1) cd into *base_cluster*